CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/MS-102 -Tenent.md

 ![](../../Attachements/Pasted%20image%2020251015100715.png)

-Log Analytic workspace: data storage for analysis, can use for software
+Log Analytic workspace: data storage for analysis, can use for software update go to portal.azure.com
+search: log analytics workspace and create it..